shyambista123/SpringVueStudentManagementSystem/README.md

 - **Delete Student:** Remove existing student records from the system.

-- **Update Student:** Modify information for existing students, such as updating grades or age.
+- **Update Student:** Modify information for existing students, such as updating name, email.

 - **View Students:** Display a list of all students with their respective details.